-Prerequisites: FRENCH 04 or FRENCH 064 Lecture, 2 hours.
+Prerequisites: FRENCH 004 or FRENCH 064 with a grade of C or better.

 In this course, students continue to improve their conversational ability in French by building on the oral communication skills acquired in Intermediate French.
 It focuses on discussions of everyday experiences, current events, cinema, cultural readings with emphasis on advanced vocabulary-building and the use of idiomatic expressions, along with pronunciation practice.
 This is a web-enhanced class, requiring students to access coursework online.
+NOT RECOMMENDED FOR NATIVE SPEAKERS OF FRENCH.

-185 Directed Study - French (1) CSU 285 Directed Study - French (2) CSU 385 Directed Study - French (3) CSU Prerequisite: None.
+185 Directed Study - French (1) CSU 285 Directed Study - French (2) CSU 385 Directed Study - French (3) CSU